huichops/curriculum/README.md

 I made this for both, learning responsive design on CSS3 and make a fancy resume for job application

-For the demo head to http://rivfader.github.io/curriculum
+For the demo just enter here [Template](http://rivfader.github.io/curriculum)